cleggct.info

 I've lost count of how many times I've rebuilt my personal blog.
 First it was plain HTML/CSS.
 Then React and Tailwind, after a full-stack role turned me down for not having any React projects on my GitHub.
 Then my first 11ty site, with some Three.js demos.
 Then I tried building my own static site generator, first with Next.js, then in plain JS because the Next version got too complex.
 Don't ask me why I thought ditching the framework would make things simpler...

 After all of that, I developed a pretty clear picture of what I actually want.
 Content that lives separately from the site plumbing, so I'm not rewriting posts every time I rework the internals.
 Something simple enough that I can come back after six months away and immediately understand how the pieces fit together.
-Modular, easy to extend, and able to handle everything from plain blog posts to live graphics demos without feeling like a hack.
+Modular, easy to extend, and flexible enough to handle many different types of content.

-11ty hits all of those marks.
+11ty achieves all of that.
 Your filesystem is your sitemap; the directory structure doubles as site configuration, readable at a glance.
-The data cascade lets you attach metadata and settings to entire branches of that structure, giving you a lot of flexibility without a lot of ceremony.
-And the template-centric design keeps content cleanly separated from implementation, so the two can evolve independently.
+The data cascade lets you attach metadata and settings to entire branches of this structure, giving you a lot of power and flexibility while keeping the logic transparent and simple.
+And the template-centric design keeps the content separate from the implementation so the two can evolve independently.